cogdog/splotbox/README.md

 # SPLOTbox

-A [SPLOT](http://splot.ca/) for building collections of audio,video, and image media, kind of like a  jukebox (you do know what that is, right?).
+A [SPLOT](http://splot.ca/) for building collections of audio, video, and image media, kind of like a jukebox (you do know what that is, right?).

 by Alan Levine https://cog.dog or http://cogdogblog.com/